ngxs/store/docs/recipes/style-guide.md

 ### Action Suffixes
 Actions should NOT have a suffix

-### Unit tests
+### Unit Tests
 Unit tests for the state should be named `my-store-name.state.spec.ts`

 ### Action Operations
 Actions should NOT deal with view related operations (i.e. showing popups/etc).
-Use the action stream to handle these types of operations.
+Use the action stream to handle these types of operations